 What the study eventually aims to prove is to show that if you document these ordinary experiences and later rediscover them, that you could explain concepts better, but that is a lengthier future study for another discussion.

 What the study also mentions, is in this age of sharing memories on Facebook and Instagram, we are also striving to share the perfect beach moment or best-looking lunch platter, but that ordinary moments fall by the wayside.
-The lesson here is while we think it’s only beneficial to capture the momentous occasions, capturing more mundane experiences can bring unexpected joy.
+The lesson here is while we think it’s only beneficial to capture the momentous occasions, capturing more mundane experiences while looking for the best places to visit in Cape Town can bring unexpected joy.

 Finding beauty or meaning in the mundane should not be a mammoth task.
 Exploring a city on foot, for example, is one way to turn hoofing it into supertramping it.

-Experience the sights, sounds and smells that make a place unique.
+Experience the sights, sounds and smells that make a place unique, and it’s one of the most fun things to do in Cape Town.
 With guides you can venture into parts of a city you didn’t know exist.
 When you walk you can stop and take that “mundane” pic, that for now might only feel like an ordinary photo of your friend/mom/husband under and arch with no name, but in years to come will carry more significance than the size of your smartphone’s memory card ever could.
 And walking is good for you.
 And it makes you clever.
 As they say (whomever they may be, but it makes sense), travelling makes you worldly and forces you to think in different ways.
 You’re only as smart as you experience.